mirabyte/FrontFacePluginSDK/README.md

 Detailed information on how to create custom plugins for FrontFace can be found in the [SDK Documentation](Documentation/Documentation.md).

-In the included C# sample projects are provided in the ``\Sample Projects\`` folder of this repository.
+The included C# sample projects are provided in the ``\Sample Projects\`` folder of this repository.

 To install the **Plugin Tester App**, please first download and install [FrontFace](https://www.mirabyte.com/en/frontface/download.html) (installation type *"Full Installation"*) on your development machine.
-Then download the Plugin Tester App from the [Releases](https://github.com/mirabyte/FrontFacePluginSDK/releases) section of this repository and extract the files into the installation folder of FrontFace (usually ``C:\Porgrams\mirabyte\FrontFace\``).
+Then download the Plugin Tester App from the [Releases](https://github.com/mirabyte/FrontFacePluginSDK/releases) section of this repository and extract the files into the installation folder of FrontFace (usually ``C:\Program Files\mirabyte\FrontFace\``).
 You can then start the Plugin Tester App by launching ``Plugin Tester.exe``.

 > **Important:** Make sure that you download the version of the Plugin Tester App that matches with your FrontFace installation!